git4dcc/RTB_D23/firmware/_Readme.txt

 	2xxx - beta
 	3xxx - quality

+Note:	R/P	can only be installed using UPDI.
+	U/F	can be updated via DCC-R
+	B/E	not for decoder install (only for reference)

 -----------------------------

-Note:
-	R/P	can only be installed using UPDI.
-	B/F/U/E	can either be installed remotely or using VT100 over the debug IF.
+File:	{pcb}{code}{ver}_defaults.txt

+	Dump of all decoder CVs after being set to factory defaults.

+File:	{pcb}{code}{ver}_qa.txt

+	Log of decoder test suite run.

 -----------------------------